oskardudycz/ArchitectureWeekly/README.md

 ## Contributing

 Feel free to add your links by sending PR.
-There are two rules - it has to be interesting, we should not be the link to our posts - this repository is not for advertising ourselves but shares the knowledge.
+There are two rules:
+- it has to be interesting,
+- we should not be adding links to our posts - this repository is not for advertising ourselves but sharing the knowledge.

 ## 14th December 2020